Overview

 Maximizing the expected growth rate of a portfolio has very nice long term properties.
 In particular, it can be shown to beat other strategies with a high probability. (see Cover for formal defintions and discussion)

-Simple Argument
+Simple Justification

 {% R_{i+1} = \frac{P_{i+1}}{P_{i}} %}

-Then the value of asset at t+1 is
+The value of asset at time {% t+1 %} is

 {% P_{i+1} = P_i \times R_{i+1} %}